raveljs/ravel/README.md

 ## A more complex example

 *"You mentioned transactions!
 Authentication and authorization!
-CSRF protection!
 Mobile-ready APIs!
 Front-end model synchronization!
 Get on with the show, already!" --Some Impatient Guy*

 TODO